rhepach/Kinect/README.md

 ## Authors and Acknowledgment
 Processing Script:
-- written by Anja Neumann.
+- written by Elmar Tarajan and Anja Neumann.
 - maintained by Robert Hepach, Stella Gerdemann, and Kim-Laura Speck.

 Recording Script: